Advatix CloudSuite Recognized as the #1 Global Innovation of the Year for Smart Warehousing, Selected by RetailTech Breakthrough

 Beating thousands of nominations this year from all over the world, Advatix CloudSuite technology platform was presented with the Smart Warehousing Innovation of the Year Award for uniquely synchronizing warehouses and retail stores for inventory management, order fulfillment, click-and-collect, and store-to-home delivery.

-WESTLAKE VILLAGE, Calif., May 1, 2024 /PRNewswire/ -- RetailTech Breakthrough, a prestigious program that honors excellence and innovation in the retail technology sector, has named Advatix Cloudsuite as the Smart Warehousing Innovation of the Year.
+LOS ANGELES and GURGAON, India, May 2, 2024 /PRNewswire/ -- RetailTech Breakthrough, a prestigious program that honors excellence and innovation in the retail technology sector, has named Advatix Cloudsuite as the Smart Warehousing Innovation of the Year.
 This recognizes Advatix as a leader in Retail Digital Transformation.
 The selection was a result of thorough research and scoring by a panel of industry experts.
 "With thousands of nominations this year coming in from all over the world, the competition was extremely fierce," shared the team from RetailTech Breakthrough.

 "We are on a mission to help our clients in Retail and eCommerce be the digital leaders of the industry," said Ashish Chadha, Global CIO of Advatix.
 "For that, we created an advanced technology platform that brings the warehouses and retail stores as one network to seamlessly combine traditional eCommerce fulfillment with ship-from-store and click-and-collect.
 We are thrilled to receive this distinction from the RetailTech Breakthrough Awards.
 It is a testament to our team's relentless pursuit of excellence and our commitment to providing our clients with industry-first technology."